 ILOS provides a pathway to integrate existing community-based nutrition services directly into clinical care delivery.

-Michigan Medicaid Health Plans offer four distinct In Lieu of Services designed to address nutritional needs and food insecurity for eligible members.
+Michigan Medicaid Health Plans offer four distinct In Lieu of Services benefit types designed to address nutritional needs and food insecurity for eligible members.

 Nutritionally-balanced home-delivered meals (hot, cold, frozen, or shelf-stable) promoting improved nutrition.
 Each meal must provide at least one-third of recommended Dietary Reference Intakes.
 Must align with Dietary Guidelines for Americans and evidence-based guidelines for specific conditions.